dxdc/homebridge-blinds/README.md

 You can omit any of the `up_url`, `down_url`, etc. if you don't want these to send a command.

 If `use_same_url_for_stop` is set to true, it will send the previously sent url (either, `up_url` or `down_url`) again.
 This is for specific blind types that don't use a standard stop URL.
+If `show_stop_button` is set to `true`, it will expose a HomeKit button for the stop command.
+Some logic has also been added to smoothly abort any currently running functions.

 You can omit `http_method`, it defaults to `POST`.
 Note that it can be configured to accept any number of additional arguments (headers, body, form, etc.) that [request](https://github.com/request/request) or [requestretry](https://github.com/FGRibreau/node-request-retry) supports.